Pablogarciag02/Team-Profile-Generator/README.md

 Allows the user to create a team profile webpage, that takes in several diffeent options = `Engineer, Manager, Intern`

 ## Contribution
+Feel free to fork and use this project for your personal use if you are a manager.
+Or if you want to make it better you can ask for a pull request